Pokah1/wireframing/README.md

 - **Version control and history:** Enables tracking changes over time, useful in team environments.

 Figma's flexibility and ease of use make it a powerful tool for creating both low-fidelity and high-fidelity wireframes in modern design workflows.

+## Benefits of Wireframing in Software Development

+Wireframing is an essential step in software development that provides multiple benefits:

+- **Guides the Design Process:** Wireframes outline the basic structure and layout of the application early on.
+This allows teams to focus on user flow and functionality without getting distracted by colors, fonts, or detailed visual design.
+By establishing a clear blueprint, wireframes help prevent costly changes later in development.

+- **Facilitates Communication:** Wireframes serve as a shared visual language between designers, developers, product managers, and stakeholders.
+They make it easier to convey ideas, gather feedback, and reach consensus.
+For example, tools like Figma enable real-time collaboration, so multiple team members can work together on wireframes simultaneously, enhancing alignment and reducing misunderstandings.

+- **Speeds Up Iteration:** Because wireframes are typically low-fidelity and quick to create, teams can rapidly prototype and test different ideas.
+This iterative process helps identify usability issues early and ensures the final product better meets user needs.

+- **Example - Figma Features:** Figma’s cloud-based platform supports live collaboration, version control, and reusable components.
+These features streamline teamwork and ensure design consistency across wireframes, making communication and iteration more effective throughout the development lifecycle.

+Overall, wireframing improves clarity, teamwork, and efficiency in software development projects.